Sports in North Carolina: Other sports

 In recent years lacrosse has experienced a period of steady growth in North Carolina that has seen high schools in the three main metropolitan areas add the sport to their programs, this growth culminated in Charlotte being awarded a Major League Lacrosse expansion team named the Charlotte Hounds, the first professional outdoor lacrosse team in the South.
 An indoor lacrosse team, Charlotte Copperheads, played in the Professional Lacrosse League's only season in 2012.
 Duke and North Carolina field lacrosse teams for both sexes; both of the schools' men's teams have won national championships—North Carolina had been the westernmost school to win the men's national championship until Denver won the 2015 title—and the North Carolina women have also won national championships.
 The Tar Heels won both the men's and women's titles in 2016.
-Full Division I member High Point, transitional D-I member Queens, and five schools in the Division II Conference Carolinas also play lacrosse.
+Full Division I members High Point and Queens, plus five schools in the Division II Conference Carolinas, also play lacrosse.

 Rugby union is seeing a major increase in popularity in North Carolina and the Southeastern United States, with the NCYRU's JV and Varsity all-star squads winning the regional southeast RAST (Rugby All Star Tournament) in 2014, with both teams undefeated in the tournament.

 Softball is popular at the collegiate, scholastic, and recreational levels.
 North Carolina and NC State field women's gymnastics teams in the East Atlantic Gymnastics League, which both have each won four times.
 The state is home to nine NCAA Women's Field Hockey Championship titles with North Carolina winning six and Wake Forest winning three.

 From the 1930s to the early 1990s, the Mid Atlantic Championship Wrestling professional wrestling promotion, under the Crockett family, operated almost entirely out of Charlotte.
 Mid Atlantic was a long-time member of the National Wrestling Alliance and many of their top stars appeared on national television on NWA and later WCW events.
 Many retired or still-current wrestlers live in the Charlotte/Lake Norman area, including Ric Flair, his daughter Ashley (who performs as Charlotte Flair), Ricky Steamboat, Matt and Jeff Hardy, Stan Lane, Shannon Moore and R-Truth.
 Also, the former chairman of WWE, Vince McMahon, was born in Pinehurst, attended East Carolina University, and was married in New Bern.

 North Carolina has become a hotbed for professional bull riding (PBR).
 It is home to several professional stock contractors and bull owners.
 The Southern Extreme Bull Riding Association SEBRA headquarters are located in Archdale.

 Volleyball is a very popular sport at the recreational level and most colleges field women's teams while a few, notably schools in Conference Carolinas, field men's teams.

 Ultimate in North Carolina is increasingly popular with youth, collegiate, club, and professional teams all competitive at the national level.